nerettilab/SIMBA3D/README.md

 This can also be called on a local install using the command
 > python run_simba3d_convertion.py -h

-Several examples can be seen in the examples directory.

 # Veiwing Results

 simba3d has several tools to aid in summarizing the results collected.

-The `simba3d-print` command can be used to get print out specific key data values stored in the results file.
+The <'please-print'> command can be used to get print out specific key data values stored in the results file.

-If the matplotlib module is installed, then simba3d also has a graphical summary command which can be called by `simba3d-disp`
+If the matplotlib module is installed, then simba3d also has a graphical summary command which can be called by <'simba3d-disp'>

-This command will display the final curve and the energy of selected results.
+This command will display the final curve and the energy of selected results

-Several examples can be seen in the examples directory.

-# to do

-currently has only been used for python2.7, but porting should not be difficult.